Responsible Research and Innovation

 This presentation will allow you to have a broad understanding of the ‘Science with and for Society’ work programme for 2014 and 2015 in circa 35 minutes.
 The brief introduction and all of the five modules can be seen independently but are all equally important.

-This package does not replace the official documents and information for submitting a proposal, which you may find on the Participant Portal.
+This package does not replace the official documents and information for submitting a proposal, which you may find on the Funding and tender opportunities.